-This oatmeal pancakes recipe makes a batch of delicious pancakes that are gluten-free and high in protein.
-Made with whole oats, cinnamon, honey, and Greek yogurt mixed in a blender then cooked, flipped, and served in under 30 minutes!
+This oatmeal pancakes recipe makes a batch of fluffy pancakes that are gluten-free and high in protein.
+Made in a blender with oats, cinnamon, honey, and Greek yogurt.

 This oatmeal pancake recipe is simply another way to say blender oatmeal pancakes!
-What that means is all the ingredients are mixed in a blender, then you pour, cook, and flip.
+All the ingredients are mixed in a blender, then you pour, cook, and flip.
 They couldn’t be easier, and they always turn out amazing!

 This pancake recipe with oatmeal and cinnamon might remind you of a hearty bowl of oatmeal or overnight oats, especially when you add in chocolate chips, raisins, nuts, or berries.
 So, if you love pancakes as much as you love oats in the morning, these are the best of both!